 - Children may outgrow pet allergies, and many others successfully manage their symptoms and keep their pet in their home.
 Children with pets are less likely to develop pet allergies.

-- Create a pet-free area to go to when symptoms act up, and vacuum and clean floors and furniture on a weekly basis.
+- Create a pet-free area in your home to go to when symptoms act up.
+Vacuum and clean floors and furniture on a weekly basis.

 - Place a high efficiency particulate air purifier (HEPA) in the home.

-- Wash hands, pets, and clothing and bedding materials frequently, including the pet’s bed.
+- Wash hands, pets, clothing, and bedding materials frequently, including the pet’s bed.

-- Frogs to Dogs, FrogstoDogs.com, offers a free consultation for dogs adopted from LifeLine’s shelters.
+- Frogs to Dogs offers a free consultation for dogs adopted from LifeLine’s shelters.

-- Paws Whiskers and Claws, Pawswhiskersandclaws.com, offers behavioral assessments for cats.
+- Paws Whiskers & Claws offers behavioral assessments for cats.

-- Positively.com, the website of LifeLine supporter and world-renowned trainer Victoria Stilwell, offers training tips for nearly every pet behavior issue.
+- Positively, the website of LifeLine supporter and world-renowned trainer, Victoria Stilwell, offers training tips for nearly every pet behavior issue.

-- Jabula, www.jabuladogs.com, is another great resource for training in Decatur.
+- Jabula Dog Academy is another great resource for training in Decatur, GA.

 Families and Pets

-Family changes, like having a new baby, can be overwhelming, but they do not automatically equate to having to give up your pet.
-Pets can also teach children empathy and compassion, as well as lower kids’ stress levels.
+We understand that family changes, like having a new baby, can be overwhelming.
+However, we believe that pets can also teach children empathy and compassion, as well as lower kids’ stress levels.
 Many studies show that children who live with pets exercise more, have higher self-esteem, and have fewer respiratory infections than their pet-free peers.

-- Make sure that all the pets in your house are spayed or neutered.
-Pets who have not been fixed may not get along with spayed/neutered pets.
+- Make sure that all the pets in your home are spayed or neutered.
+Pets who have not been fixed may not get along well with spayed/neutered pets.

-- Most pets, children, and spouses require an adjustment period that varies with every situation and can take several months.
+- Most pets, children, and spouses require an adjustment period that varies with every situation and can take several weeks or months.

 - If necessary, keep the pet separated, until he feels more comfortable in your home.
-There are some great resources on the web, even on PETMD.com, for introducing new animals into your home.
+There are some great resources on the internet, even on PetMD.com, for introducing new animals into your home.
 LifeLine also has a flyer on introducing a new dog to your pack.
 The ASPCA has information on preparing your dog for a new baby and other topics relating to pets and babies.

-- Set up an online pet profile here through the Petco Foundation and Adopt-a-Pet.
+- Set up an online profile through the Petco Foundation and Adopt-a-Pet.

 - Post your pet’s picture and information on social media or to online neighborhood groups, and ask everyone to share, but be sure to screen potential adopters to make sure that your dog is going to a great and loving home.

-- Please have your pet spayed/neutered before re-homing him.
+- Please have your pet spayed/neutered before re-homing it.
 This will make your pet more adoptable and keep the pet from contributing to Atlanta’s pet overpopulation problem.

-- Try to find a rescue group.
-Visit SPOTsociety.org to see a list of Atlanta rescue groups.
-These groups are made up of volunteers who are trying to save a lot of animals with very limited resources, so an offer of a significant monetary donation to help cover food, shelter, and especially medical expenses will go a long way toward helping your pet get the resources he needs.
-Please be patient when waiting for a return call; it might take a few days.
+- Find a rescue organization willing to take in your pet.
+Georgia SPOT Society has a list of rescue groups within the Atlanta area.
+Many of these organizations are composed of volunteers with limited resources.
+Offering a monetary donation to help cover food, shelter, and especially medical expenses will go a long way toward helping your pet get the resources it needs.
+Please be patient when waiting for a return call; it may take a few days.

-If you live in DeKalb County and have exhausted all of the options above, please make an owner surrender appointment here.
+If you live in DeKalb County and have exhausted all of the options above, please make an owner surrender appointment.
 Please note, you must have an appointment to surrender your animal.